-These courses invite students to consider complex questions that foster the development of personal or social responsibility by working within a discipline but incorporating perspectives outside that discipline.
-Junior Seminars advance students’ abilities in critical analysis, coherent reasoning, effective expression, and integrative learning.
-They are writing intensive and discussion-based.
+These courses invite students from all majors to consider complex questions that foster the development of personal or social responsibility.
+Students bring sophisticated critical and intellectual skills to the study of a new discipline in order to advance students’ abilities in critical analysis, coherent reasoning, effective expression, and integration of learning.
+They are writing-intensive and discussion-based.
 Every Junior Seminar is open to students in all majors, whether within or outside of the discipline in which it is being taught.
 The only prerequisite is junior status.
 Junior Seminars may not be taken pass/fail.

 Writing Program and Writing Center

 Stetson University’s Writing Program is a significant facet of the Stetson education.
 As a vital part of the general education curriculum, writing holds first place on the list of Stetson’s learning outcomes; as a critical part of the learning process across the curriculum, writing skills are taught and reinforced in many courses.
 The Writing Program further fosters the full development of essential communication skills - including purpose, disciplinary awareness, and information literacy - by encouraging a writing-rich academic environment throughout the curriculum, strengthening faculty engagement in writing-enriched courses and assignments, and supporting students in their efforts.